 Where can I share what I am doing for Teen Tech Week?

 Not only does YALSA love to hear about your events (and see photos!) but other libraries across the nation do as well!
 Please take a moment to tell us about your events via the discussion forums on this site or via Twitter with the #TTW17 hashtag.

 Can I use the Teen Tech Week artwork that is on the web site or posters to create my own displays?

 There are two different logos YALSA has created that you may use for free to help promote Teen Tech Week.
 One of them is the generic Teen Tech Week logo, which you can download on our publicity toolkit.
 The other one is the theme-specific logo, which you will be able to download once you register.
 To have access to the theme-specific logo, you must register for Teen Tech Week.
 If these images are not the quality you were looking for, there are downloadable images you can purchase in the ALA Online Store.
-Once you've registered, you can always download the logo by logging into the Teen Tech Week site and hovering your mouse over "Registration" at the top of the page.
+Once you've registered, you can always download the logo by logging into the Teen Tech Week site.

 I can't download the logo.
 Is there something wrong with the file?

 The first thing you should do is check to make sure that you have photo viewing software installed on your computer.
-If you're having trouble downloading the photo, contact Jaclyn Finneke at firstname.lastname@example.org.
+If you're having trouble downloading the photo, contact Anna Lam at email@example.com.

 I do not like the theme; it isn't popular with my teens.
 What can I do?

 The general theme of Teen Tech Week is "Get Connected," and this theme can always be used in place of the more specific theme for the year.
 The most important thing is that teens are encouraged to visit their library and see all the tech tools available to them.
 So feel free to adapt concepts or activities to fit with your teens' specific needs during Teen Tech Week!
-Be sure to contact YALSA at email@example.com with any theme ideas for future Teen Tech Weeks and encourage your teens to vote for the 2014 theme during Teen Tech Week.
+Be sure to contact YALSA at firstname.lastname@example.org with any theme ideas for future Teen Tech Weeks.

 I like to plan ahead.
 What are the future dates for Teen Tech Week?